-A Community Enquiries and Complaints Register was initiated in the post DA phase to record details of neighbour and stakeholder engagement and record any concerns or issues raised.
-No complaints have been made to date.
-An Employment Register has also been established to capture interest from local and statebased suppliers and personnel interested in working on the project.
-This register will be shared with the EPC contractor and is expected to be maintained collaboratively between Neoen and the EPC Contractor as a living register of local workers and suppliers interested in employment with CSF.
+A Community Enquiries and Complaints Register was initiated in the post DA phase through the Project's website to record details of neighbour and stakeholder engagement and record any concerns or issues raised.
+One complaint has been received to date through the Register from neighbours Sharon and Stephen Feuerherdt (Receiver 24) on 23 October 2024 in relation to dust suppression in the vicinity of their property.
+This complaint was dealt promptly with by the Neoen Construction Project Manager.

+An Employment Register has also been established to capture interest from local and state-based suppliers and personnel interested in working on the project.
+This register isshared with the EPC contractor and is expected to be maintained collaboratively between Neoen and the EPC Contractor as a living register of local workers and suppliers interested in employment with CSF, including for the upcoming construction of the BESS.